The Esplanade, Mornington Project

 Year-round structure: Evergreen form and reliable density to keep the garden composed in every season.

-A clear garden narrative: Planting used to create rhythm, transitions, and moments of focus across the site.
+A clear garden narrative: Planting used to create rhythm, transitions and moments of focus across the site.

-Type: Feature Tree
+Feature Tree

 Betula pendula 'Moss White'

-Type: Feature Tree
+Feature Tree

 Cercis canadensis 'Forest Pansy'

-Type: Palm
+Feature Palm